ARMmbed/mbed-os-5-docs/docs/bare_metal/bare_metal.md

     </tbody>
 </table>

-The Mbed OS build tools - Mbed CLI, Mbed Online Compiler and Mbed Studio - all support working with the bare metal profile.

 ## Documentation

 The bare metal documentation covers:

 - [A bare metal version of our standard Blinky example](../bare-metal/bare-metal-example.html).
-- A [bare metal usage guide](../bare-metal/using-the-bare-metal-profile.html) that shows how to set up a bare metal application, add optional APIs and use Greentea to test the application.
+- A [bare metal usage guide](../bare-metal/using-the-bare-metal-profile.html) that shows how to set up a bare metal application and add non-defult APIs.
 - [A short review of small C libraries](../bare-metal/using-small-c-libraries.html).
 - [A porting guide for Mbed OS 2 targets](../bare-metal/porting-a-target-from-mbed-os-2-to-mbed-os-6-bare-metal.html).